Rhode Island Dems in uproar as party seeks to oust three progressive women

 Earnheart did not reply to emails and Facebook messages requesting comment.

-Meanwhile, state Sen. Jeanine Calkin, who beat a longtime incumbent, saw the party back a friend of the former occupant, who is a man, instead of supporting the incumbent.
+Meanwhile, state Sen. Jeanine Calkin, who beat a longtime incumbent, saw the party back a friend of the former occupant, who is a man, instead of supporting her.

 "When you beat the machine, they are going to come back at you hard," said Joe Dinkin, a spokesperson for the liberal Working Families Party, which endorsed all three women in 2016 and counted their victories as a signature accomplishment for the group.